-(Formerly known as: Soc Sc 134) (Same as: Sociology G134)
+(Same as: Sociology G134)

 An overview of the Chicano historical experience and in social development in the United States.
 The course will survey the Chicano culture, customs, politics, labor conflict, immigration patterns, achievements, and contributions to the American Southwest.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU; UC.